MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-proxy-block-session-aad.md

 ---
 title: Block download of sensitive information with Conditional Access App Control
-description: This tutorial describes the scenario for protecting your organization against downloads of sensitive data by unmanaged devices using Microsoft Entra ID conditional access app control. ms.date: 05/15/2024 ms.topic: tutorial
+description: This tutorial describes the scenario for protecting your organization against downloads of sensitive data by unmanaged devices using Microsoft Entra ID Conditional Access app control. ms.date: 05/15/2024 ms.topic: tutorial
 ---